KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework14.md

 - a) As a start, how many different arrangements of these 8 students around the table are there without any restrictions?

      Each arrangement has 8 equivalent arrangements because of the circular table.
-No restrictions combinations: $8!/8 =  7! = 5040$ ways with unique arrangements.
+No restrictions combinations: $8!/8 =  7! = 5040$ ways.

 - b) How many arrangements of these 8 students are there with Anna sitting next to Brian?